 Looking forward to new updates

 Duke University Hospital is one of the world's forerunners in heart surgery transplants.
-Last year he began with heart transplantation from donors who died of heart failure, resuscitating these hearts in recipient patients, STAT News reports.
+Last year it began transplanting hearts from donors who died of heart failure, reviving those hearts in recipient patients, STAT News reports.
 With over 50 interventions of this type in the last year alone, the hospital reduced the average heart transplant time to just 82 days.
-As one of six large hospitals in the US to provide heart transplant services, the hospital is already helping to reduce waiting times and the number of deaths.
+As one of six major hospitals in the US to provide heart transplant services, the hospital is already helping to reduce wait times and the number of deaths.

 The hospital conducted a video press conference.
-There were surgeons involved in total artificial heart transplantation and senior staff leading the transplant program.
-Attending the conference, the patient's wife, a practicing nurse, said, "As a nurse, I understand how important it is to take these advances forward."
-"My husband and I are so grateful.
-We have had the opportunity to participate in something that has the potential to impact so many lives."
+There were the surgeons involved in the total artificial heart transplant and the senior staff who lead the transplant program.
+Attending the conference, the patient's wife, a nurse practitioner, said: "As a nurse, I understand how important it is to continue these advances."
+“My husband and I are so grateful.
+We had the opportunity to participate in something that has the potential to impact so many lives.”